KlausMikhaelson/htn-web-extension/README.md

      - Full URL
      - Tab ID
      - Number of visits to each site
-   - Active tab is highlighted with a green border
+   - Active tab is highlighted with a white border

 3. The extension automatically tracks:
    - All open tabs in real-time